ibm-cloud-docs/key-protect/settings-ip-whitelisting.md

       </tr>

       <caption style="caption-side:bottom;">
         Table 2.
-Describes the variables that are needed to disable ip whitelisting at the instance level.
+Describes the variables that are needed to disable an allowed ip policy at the instance level.
       </caption>
     </table>